-Catuaba bark is the most well known aphrodisiac plant in Brazil and has a long history of medicinal use.
-Its aphrodisiac properties were first discovered hundreds of years ago by the Tupi Indians of Brazil.
+Catuaba bark is the most well-known aphrodisiac plant in Brazil and has a long history of medicinal use.
+Its aphrodisiac properties were first discovered hundreds of years ago by the Tupi Indians.
 Today, there is a popular expression in Brazil, "Until a father is 60, the son is his; after that, the son belongs to catuaba."
-Celebrated for its ability to rejuvenate libido, Brazilians also noticed that it also helped with fatigue, controlled nervousness, insomnia, improved memory, and helped with depression.
+Celebrated for its ability to rejuvenate libido, Brazilians also noticed that it helped with fatigue, controlled nervousness, insomnia, improved memory, and helped with depression.
 You may have herd of catuaba bark before, but under a different name.
 The herb is also known as Caramuru, Golden Trumpet, Chuchuhuasha, Erythroxylum catuaba, Pau De Reposta, Piratancara, and Tatuaba.

 Catuaba bark is classified as a stimulant and is related to the coca plant.
 Luckily, it doesn't contain any of the alkaloids found in cocaine.
 Nowadays, herbalists and health practitioners use catuaba bark in much the same way as the native Brazilians did.
 Hundreds of years ago, Brazil's native Tupi tribe discovered that drinking catuaba tea spawned erotic dreams and boosted libido.
 This may be because it boosts the brain’s sensitivity to dopamine, which can make sex feel more pleasurable.
 Now, catuaba is one of the most popular Amazonian aphrodisiac plants in the world and is included in many male enhancement formulas.
 In fact, Jon Barron uses it in his Men's Formula.